EXPERT INSIGHT

 Scoliosis in young patients

-6-8% of the world's population is affected by scoliosis.
-It is a very complex spinal disorder and children and adolescents make up the most vulnerable group.
+6 – 8% of the world's population is affected by scoliosis.
+It is a very complex spinal disorder, and children and adolescents make up the most vulnerable group.
 Reducing radiation exposure, or eliminating it altogether as an assessment method, is imperative

-There's a need for new diagnostic techniques
+A need for new diagnostic techniques

 In scoliosis, side-to-side curvature of the spine is common, typically involving rotation of the vertebrae.
-Usually the disorder is examined and diagnosed with some form of radiation such as CT or X-ray.
+Usually, the disorder is examined and diagnosed with some form of radiation, such as CT or X-ray.
 This can result in harmful side effects for the patients.

 Current scoliosis diagnostic methods have other drawbacks.
-The 2D nature of a planar X-ray, and the fact that these CT-based methods do not offer a standing position of the patient's spine, can limit the accuracy and detailing of the assessment.
+The 2D nature of a planar X-ray and the fact that these CT-based methods do not offer a standing position of the patient's spine can limit the accuracy and detailing of the assessment.

-Mimics Innovation Suite for 3D spinal reconstruction
+Materialise Mimics for 3D spinal reconstruction

-It's been proven that the system used by the university demonstrates a reduction of exposure to radiation by replacing X-ray-based scans with optical scans, while still allowing for 3D measurements.
+It's been proven that the system used by the university demonstrates a reduction in exposure to radiation by replacing X-ray-based scans with optical scans, while still allowing for 3D measurements.
 As the 3D nature of the deformity is not paid enough attention in daily clinical practice, researchers expect that this new protocol will show its high value when these 3D measurements are performed on scoliosis patients.

 Working towards eliminating radiation

-Non-invasive, accurate and faster scoliosis diagnosis methods may be making their way into the medical world faster than we think.
-Their advantages show obvious promise, and give us a positive indication that 3D patient-specific modeling could be a step closer to eliminating x-ray radiation, and improving patient diagnoses.
+Non-invasive, accurate, and faster scoliosis diagnosis methods may be making their way into the medical world faster than we think.
+Their advantages show obvious promise and give us a positive indication that patient-specific 3D modeling could be a step closer to eliminating X-ray radiation and improving patient diagnoses.

 Share on: